 The heart of Glenisla.

-Kirkton of Glenisla is an ancient farming community, and little has changed over centuries in the way the land has been managed.
+Kirkton of Glenisla is an ancient farming community and little has changed over centuries in the way the land has been managed.

-The remains of Bronze Age and Pictish sites, small farms, shielings, and meal mills can still be made out in the landscape, and the area’s ecclesiastical heritage is also evident, most notably in the name Kirkton which means kirk or church town.
+The remains of Bronze Age and Pictish sites, small farms, shielings, and meal mills can still be made out in the landscape, and the area’s ecclesiastical heritage is also evident, most notably in the name Kirkton which means church town.

 The Abbey had extensive influence in the area through its ownership of huge tracts of land reaching right up into the glens and its role in developing the farming potential, which remains a mainstay of the area’s economy.